Sixth World Conference on Remedies to Racial and Social Inequality

 6th world conference on remedies to racial and social inequity.
 Cape Town, South Africa, on September 3-5, 2024

-The Sixth World Conference on Remedies to Racial and Social Inequality will convene academic, policy, and community leaders from South Africa, North and South America, Asia, Africa, and Europe to share their insights and experience battling inequality.
-We will formulate practical and innovative solutions to eliminating racial and social inequality.
+The Sixth World Conference on Remedies to Racial and Social Inequality convened academic, policy, and community leaders from South Africa, North and South America, Asia, Africa, and Europe to share their insights and experience battling inequality.
+Participants formulated practical and innovative solutions to eliminating racial and social inequality.

 • Impact of the COVID-19 pandemic on economic, educational, medical and social disparities facing racial/ethnic minorities and people of color